blakej115/epicwind-ui/src/data/docs/grid.md

 ---
-title: "Grid Utility"
+title: "Grid Layout Utilities"
 ---

-The grid utility provides an easy way to make a grid layout with columns.
+The grid layout utilities provides an easy way to make a grid layout with columns.
 The parent is set to a display of grid, and a gap is provided by default.

 ## Basic Usage